c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account

 ## Completed Todo
-x Work on update-ability.
+x Learn about database migrations.
+Rolling out new feature (ability to set analytics tracking code in site settings) to existing deployment requires something like https://flask-migrate.readthedocs.org/en/latest/ x Work on update-ability.
 Currently, running "git clone" overwrites the config (e.g. database URI) on a running web server.
 Learn best practices of how this is handled with production apps. x Switch to another Markdown renderer (http://lepture.com/en/2014/markdown-parsers-in-python) which supports footnotes and is implemented in pure python x Don't allow user to deactivate or delete him/her self